The History Corner by Mike Retzlaff

 With the advent of Prohibition in 1920, there was no legally produced beer, ergo no tax was collected.
 One of the driving forces behind the repeal of Prohibition was to generate revenue through such taxes.

-In 1933, “good beer” was back with a tax of $5 per barrel, in 1940 it went to $6, in 1944 to $8, and in 1951, it went to $9 per barrel.
+In 1933, “good beer” was back with a tax of $5 per barrel which turned the nickel beer into a fleeting memory.
+In 1940 the tax went to $6, in 1944 to $8, and in 1951, it went to $9 per barrel.
 Today the Federal tax is $7 per barrel for the first 60,000 barrels.
 Over 60,000 barrels, the tax is $18 per barrel.
 Louisiana tacks on an extra $10 per barrel; apparently for all of their help and support during those early mornings and late nights; in the heat of summer and the cold of winter.

 (Thanks to Dylan Lintern @ NOLA Brewing for his help on some of the figures.)